CGRM/CGRM-DMC/README.md

 into SAC files.
 ### History
 20170408: verify the trimed result and chunk events multiprocessing
 20170409: solve exception caused by sampling rate change
+20170411: With the help of seisman, SeisPider redesigned mseed2sac.py